giellalt/lang-xwo/xwo.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
+Verbs
+Verbs in the Written Oirat language are actions.

+Pronouns
+Pronouns in the Written Oirat language are references to things.

+Numerals
-The Written Oirat language nouns inflect in cases.
+Numerals in the Written Oirat language are numbers.

-Proper noun inflection
-The Written Oirat language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
+Adjectives
-The Written Oirat language verbs inflect in persons.
+Adjectives in the Written Oirat language describe things.

-Adjective inflection
+Prefixes
+Prefixes in the Written Oirat language are bound to beginning of other words.

+Nouns
-The Written Oirat language adjectives compare.
+Nouns in the Written Oirat language are things.